zacharyvoase/websession/docs/index.md

----
-layout: default.njk
----

 # WebSession

-## A Protocol for Secure Browser Sessions {.subtitle}
+A protocol for secure browser sessions on the World Wide Web {#subtitle}

 by Zachary Voase &lt;<a href="mailto:zack@meat.io">zack@meat.io</a>&gt;
 {#author}